A Bit About Us

 September 2005 saw the opening of The Cattows Farm Shop & Tea Room when we realised that we were opening to the public more and more at various times of the year.

 The farm now grows a whole host of fruits, asparagus and has a popular pumpkin picking season (one of the largest in the UK!).
-We have a herd of suckler cows, sheep and a goat called Nigel!
+We have a herd of suckler cows, and Herdwick sheep.

 The Tea Room is renowned for the excellent array of cakes and desserts on offer.
 Every single one is produced in our kitchen by our expert chefs and there are usually 25 different options on offer – truly amazing, definitely delicious.

-2020 will herald more change on the farm as we embark on our biggest building project to date.
+2020 heralded more change on the farm as we embark on our biggest building project to date.
 The Farm Shop and Tea Room will undergo a huge transformation as we extend the premises and further enhance your experience with us.